Courses that fulfill

 *PHYS 355 ADVANCED PHYSICS LABORATORY (3 credits)

 Explores experimental techniques, such as programming and machining, associated with advanced undergraduate physics courses.
 Studying a wide range of physical phenomena, students will be exposed to a wide variety of experimental techniques.
 Emphasizing individual initiative and deep investigation, students will be able to direct their work to areas or questions of particular interest.
 Students develop skills in communicating scientific results in journal article format as well as through oral and poster presentations.
 Lab.
 Prerequisite: PHYS 345 and junior/senior standing or consent of the instructor.
-(RCH)
+(WI)

 *PHYS 360 MATHEMATICAL METHODS OF PHYSICS (3 credits)